rafalradx/aspera-transfer-utils/README.md

 # Aspera Transfer with SLURM

-This project provides a way to transfer files using Aspera in combination with SLURM for job scheduling.
+This project provides a way to transfer raw cryoEM data (tiff images) to EMPIAR database using Aspera in combination with SLURM for job scheduling.
 The configuration file allows you to customize the settings for your transfer and SLURM job.

 ## Prerequisites